-Getting to know Bernd Leno’s personal life asides goalkeeping would help you get a complete picture about him.
+Getting to know Bernd Leno’s personal life asides from goalkeeping would help you get a complete picture of him.

-Did You Know?… The former the Leverkusen glovesman once stopped a whooping stopped five penalties out of eight in a Bundesliga spot-kicks back in 2013/14.
 He actually saved four in a row.
-As at the time of writing, no goalkeeper alive (both active and retired) has beat that world record.
+As at the time of writing, no goalkeeper alive (both active and retired) has beaten that world record.

-Endurance: Leno has lots of endurance unlike most modern day goalkeeper.
+Leno has lots of endurance, unlike most modern-day goalkeepers.
 He once kept the post safe with a broken nose and was never afraid to charge towards his opponents in a bid to take the ball from them.

-This happened in a Champions League last 16 game against Diego Simeone‘s Atletico Madrid.
+This happened in a Champions League last 16 games against Diego Simeone‘s Atletico Madrid.